Positive surface group representations in PO(p,q): Collar lemmas for -positive representations

 \subsection{Positivity of hybrid flags}

-Recall from Definition \ref{def.hybrid flag} that to a pairs of flags $x,y\in \calF_{p-1}$ and an integer $1\leq k\leq p-1$ we associate the $x,k$-hybrid flag $x\vartriangleleft_k y$.
-The goal of the section is to prove that positivity is preserved under hybridization:
+Recall from Definition~\ref{def.hybrid flag} that to a pair of flags $x,y\in \calF_{p-1}$ and an integer $1\leq k\leq p-1$ we associate the $(x,k)$-hybrid flag $x\vartriangleleft_k y$.
+The goal of the section is to prove that positivity is preserved under hybridization. { We will need the following basic lemma